 Digital amenities – such as online pay portals, high speed Wi-Fi, and virtual tours – are so important in the minds of Gen Z members that they’re not even worth calling amenities anymore.

-A solid Internet connection is a barebones necessity, for both commercial and multifamily properties.
+A solid Internet connection is a barebones necessity.
 A recent market survey from MRI Software indicates that three of the top five amenities preferred by student renters are digital amenities.
 The most important amenity, high-speed broadband, was ranked number one by more than 80% of respondents, and in-unit laundry wasn’t even a close second.

 How should property owners, operators and developers prepare?